knative/specs/test-plan/eventing/subscription-lifecycle-conformance.md

 # Clean up & Congratulations

-Make sure that you clean up all resources created in these tests by running:
+Make sure that you clean up all resources created in these tests by running (ignore the errors :p):

 ```
 kubectl delete -f control-plane/subscription-lifecycle/